 Great ways to set financial goals

-Listen closely to this conversation about the benefits of creating financial goals.
+Learn about the benefits of creating financial goals as a business owner.

 Be sure to consider if being a freelancer is the right fit for you and your circumstances.
 What are your business goals and what are your personal financial goals?
 Goal setting can be done at the start of the year and be worked on throughout the year.
 Tracking your progress and refining your strategy and goals is an on-going process.

 The key to goal setting is being very specific and writing them down.
 Keep your goals in various places as a reminder.
 It's a practical way to help keep you motivated and focused on attaining them.

 Specifically defining the goal and adding a time frame is important when writing a list of business goals.
 Carefully consider the costs and benefits involved when writing financial goals.
 Think about and be specific on time frames to help attain your written goals.
 A good rule of thumb is to define what your short, medium and long-term goals are.
 Short-term goals are typically within the next 12 months or so.
 Medium-term are about a year to five years and anything longer than five years would be considered a long-term goal.
 Many business owners choose to get outside advice or counsel from a financial professional on their business finances and goal setting.

 Here are a few examples of some business financial goals with specific time frames defined.